rows/community/events.md

-# dashdash events 🎟👩‍🏫📢
+# 🎟👩‍🏫 dashdash events
 Stuff we organized.
 - dashdash monthly tech talks

 # external events

-## events where we participated 🤝🙌
+## 📣🙌 events where we participated

 - 2018-12 ANJE Business Week, Porto, Portugal
     - HumbertoBAP talked about starting to scale a business

-## event which we just attended 🤓📚
+## 🤓📚 events which we just attended

 Engineering
 - 2018-11 React Day, Berlin, Germany